 Usually, your body can make all the carnitine it needs.
-Some people, however, may not have enough carnitine because their bodies cannot make enough or can’t transport it into tissues so it can be used.
-Some other conditions, such as angina or intermittent claudication, can also cause low levels of carnitine in the body, as can some medications.
+Some people, however, may not have enough carnitine because their bodies cannot make enough or cannot transport it into tissues so it can be used.
+Other conditions, such as angina or intermittent claudication, can also cause low levels of carnitine in the body, as can some medications.

 Carnitine has been proposed as a treatment for many conditions because it acts as an antioxidant.
 Antioxidants fight harmful particles in the body known as free radicals, which damage cells and tamper with DNA.
 Antioxidants can neutralize free radicals and may reduce or help prevent some of the damage they cause.

-Some of the conditions carnitine may help treat are serious.
-Serious diseases and conditions require conventional medical treatment, and you should talk to your health care provider before taking carnitine.
+Carnitine may help treat are certain conditions.
+Serious diseases require conventional medical treatment, and you should talk to your health care provider before taking carnitine.
 For other conditions, such as fatigue or improving athletic performance, carnitine seems safe but may not help much.

-- Angina -- Some good evidence shows that carnitine can be used along with conventional treatment for stable angina.
+- Angina.
+Research suggests that carnitine can be used along with conventional treatment for stable angina.
 Several clinical trials show that L-carnitine and propionyl-L-carnitine can help reduce symptoms of angina and improve the ability of people with angina to exercise without chest pain.
-Do not self-treat chest pain with carnitine, however.
-See your health care provider for diagnosis and conventional treatment, and take carnitine only under your health care provider's supervision.
+DO NOT self treat chest pain with carnitine, however.
+See your health care provider for diagnosis and conventional treatment, and take carnitine only under your provider's supervision.

-- Heart attack -- A few studies have found that carnitine may help when used with conventional medicines after a heart attack, but not all studies agree.
+- Heart attack.
+A few studies suggest that carnitine may help when used with conventional medicines after a heart attack, but not all studies agree.
 Some small studies suggest that people who take L-carnitine supplements soon after a heart attack may be less likely to have another heart attack, die of heart disease, have chest pain and abnormal heart rhythms, or develop heart failure.
-However, other studies have shown no benefit.
+However, other studies show no benefit.
 Treatment with oral carnitine may also improve muscle weakness.
-Carnitine should be used along with conventional medication under your health care provider supervision.
+Carnitine should be used along with conventional medication under your provider's supervision.

-- Heart failure -- A few small studies have suggested that carnitine (usually propionyl-L-carnitine) can help reduce symptoms of heart failure and improve exercise capacity in people with heart failure.
-However, more and larger studies are needed to know for sure.
+- Heart failure.
+A few small studies have suggested that carnitine (usually propionyl-L-carnitine) can help reduce symptoms of heart failure and improve exercise capacity in people with heart failure.
+However, more research is needed.

 Peripheral Vascular Disease

-Decreased blood flow to the legs from atherosclerosis or hardening of the arteries -- where plaque builds up in the arteries -- often causes an aching or cramping pain in the legs while walking or exercising.
+Reduced blood flow to the legs from atherosclerosis or hardening of the arteries, where plaque builds up in the arteries, often causes an aching or cramping pain in the legs while walking or exercising.
 This pain is called intermittent claudication, and the reduced blood flow to the legs is called peripheral vascular disease (PVD).
-Several studies show that carnitine can help reduce symptoms and increase the distance that people with intermittent claudication can walk.
+Several studies show that carnitine can help reduce symptoms and improve mobility among people with intermittent claudication.
 Most studies have used propionyl-L-carnitine.
-Scientists don't know whether L-carnitine would work the same.
+Scientists do not know whether L-carnitine would work the same.

 Diabetic neuropathy happens when high blood sugar levels damage nerves in the body, especially the arms, legs, and feet, causing pain and numbness.
-Some small preliminary studies suggest acetyl-L-carnitine may help reduce pain and increase feeling in affected nerves.
+Preliminary studies suggest acetyl-L-carnitine may help reduce pain and increase feeling in affected nerves.
 It is also possible that carnitine can help nerves regenerate.
 More research is needed.

-Although carnitine is often taken to boost exercise performance, there is no evidence it works.
+Although carnitine is often taken to boost exercise performance, more research is needed.

-Although L-carnitine has been marketed as a weight loss supplement, there is no scientific evidence to show that it works.
-Some studies do show that oral carnitine reduces fat mass, increases muscle mass, and reduces fatigue, which may contribute to weight loss in some people.
+Although L-carnitine has been marketed as a weight loss supplement, scientific evidence is lacking.
+Some studies show that oral carnitine may help reduce fat mass, increase muscle mass, and reduce fatigue, which may contribute to weight loss in some people.

-The evidence is mixed as to whether carnitine is useful in treating Alzheimer's disease.
-Several early studies showed that acetyl-L-carnitine, might help slow down the progression of Alzheimer's disease, relieve depression related to senility and other forms of dementia, and improve memory in the elderly.
-But larger and better-designed studies found it didn’t help at all.
-People should take carnitine for Alzheimer's and other forms of dementia only under the supervision of their health care provider.
+Evidence is mixed as to whether carnitine is useful in treating Alzheimer disease.
+Several early studies showed that acetyl-L-carnitine, might help slow down the progression of Alzheimer disease, relieve depression related to senility and other forms of dementia, and improve memory in the elderly.
+But larger and better-designed studies found it did not help at all.
+People should take carnitine for Alzheimer disease and other forms of dementia only under the supervision of their provider.

 Kidney Disease and Dialysis

 Because the kidneys make carnitine, kidney disease could lead to low levels of carnitine in the body.
-If you have kidney disease, your health care provider may prescribe carnitine -- but you shouldn’t take it without medical supervision.
+If you have kidney disease, your provider may prescribe carnitine.
+DO NOT take carnitine without medical supervision.

 Low sperm counts have been linked to low carnitine levels in men.
-Several studies suggest that L-carnitine supplements may increase sperm count and mobility.
+Several studies suggest that L-carnitine supplements may increase sperm count and motility.